-Psalm 24 is one of the many portions of the Bible that tell us what things will be like then.
+Now, Psalm 24 is one of the many portions of the Bible that tell us what things will be like then.
 Let us think about it for a few minutes.
 Overall, it is a picture of the King, God's King, coming into His Kingdom, taking up the reins of government.
-Immediately, in verse 1, He lays claim to the whole earth, and all who live in it.
-"The earth is the Lord's, and the fullness thereof."
-Verse 2 tells us that this King has a right to lay claim to the whole earth, because He created it.
+Immediately, in verse 1, He lays claim to the whole earth, and all who live in it:

+"The earth is the LORD's, and the fullness thereof."

+Verse 2 tells us that this King has the right to lay claim to the whole earth, because He created it.

 "He hath founded it upon the seas, and established it upon the floods."

 Incidentally, this statement teaches us that when He made the world, He did so in an orderly, balanced way.
-There is a definite relation between sea and land, cold and heat, the level of rainfall and all that keeps creation in proper balance.
-Any present day imbalance in God's fair creation, such as the so-called greenhouse effect, is entirely due to the activities of sinful man.
-That imbalance will continue until Christ comes to restore the proper balance in creation and in the activities of men.
-That's what the prophet Isaiah was referring to in chapter 32 of his prophecy.
-"Behold, a King shall reign in righteousness."
+There is a definite relationship between sea and land, cold and heat, the level of rainfall and all that keeps creation in proper balance between supply and demand.
+Any present-day imbalance, in God's fair creation, is entirely due to the activities of sinful man.
+That imbalance will continue until Christ comes to restore the proper balance, in creation and in the activities of men.
+That's what the prophet Isaiah was referring to in chapter 32 verse 1 of his prophecy:

+"Behold, a king shall reign in righteousness."